Diet and exercise for breast cancer patients

 Too much fat and reduced lean body mass (fat-free body mass) have increased chemotherapy toxicity and poorer outcome.
 Weight loss is therefore recommended in breast cancer patients who are overweight.

-If successful, this approach may be widely used to help women with advanced breast cancer and possibly other cancers.
+If successful, this approach could have been widely used to help women with advanced breast cancer and possibly other cancers in the future.

 The main aim of dietary intervention is to reduce energy intake.
 Studies in animals indicate that energy restriction, mainly achieved by reduced carbohydrate intake, is associated with reduced tumour growth and progression.